 Presentations using video on iPad look great.
 That said, you want to be certain that your video adds to the messaging that you’re getting across.
 Also it’s important to test it out before hand.
 There are few things worse than an unresponsive video breaking up the flow of your presentation and the concentration of your audience.

-Remember, different tools are required to solve different problems.
+Remember, different tools aim to solve different problems.
 If you’re unsure where you fall in the presentation spectrum, be sure to check out our blog on “Which Presentation Problem is Your Software Solving?”

 Questions about CustomShow?
 Request a demo here.